-While I was studying for my postgraduate degree I had a suicidal episode, during the summer of 2018.
+While I was studying for my postgraduate degree, I had a suicidal episode during the summer of 2018.
 Which I touched upon in my post about “University Mental Health Support: Is it Enough?“.
 Thus, I thought I’d provide a little more context about what happened to me.
 Which in turn will hopefully allow people to understand how important mental health services are to students.
 That’s not to say that it’s not also really important to everyone as a whole.

-There was a series of problems coming together that led to this breakdown, a breakdown so bad that it was 2003 when I last had an experience like this.
+There were a series of problems coming together that led to this breakdown, a breakdown so bad that it was 2003 when I last had an experience like this.
 I had a lot of things going wrong in my personal life, almost all of it outside of my control.
 However, the frustration and stress came from trying to deal with my university, especially as they were partly to blame for the situation I found myself in, was what pushed me right over the edge.

 I was consumed by a single thought, the thought of how I was going to take my life (I won’t mention the method that consumed me or go into detail about what my plan was, in case it inspires someone to try it).
 A. Single.
 All.
 Consuming.
 Thought.
 I just sat there with this single thought going around and around in my head.
 I tried to pull the broken pieces back together, as I slipped deeper into despair, but it didn’t work.